 The Australian Signals Directorate (ASD) will continue to monitor PQC standardisation efforts, including evaluating the parameters for PQC standardisation.
 The outcome of these activities will result in updates to ASD-Approved Cryptographic Algorithms in the Information Security Manual (ISM).
-At this stage, ASD assesses that currently approved cryptography within the ISM provides the most effective method of securing communications.
+At this stage, ASD assesses that currently approved cryptography within the ISM provides effective communications security.